isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 *   Registration is on first-come-first served
 * [Registration form](https://form.gov.sg/6678ddb860da1703478d9214)

+**About the Speakers**

+**Mr Yap Hsien Yew** has more than 18 years of tax experience and has worked for many companies in Singapore and Asia-Pacific.
+He currently serves local, multinational, and listed companies in the technology and consumer sectors.
+He is often involved in tax advice and planning, including corporate restructurings and cross-border transactions.

+**Mr Chua Kong Ping** has substantial experience in Singapore and cross-border tax consultancy.
+He has worked in Deloitte’s New York office where he advised US MNCs on their outbound transactions into Singapore.
+Kong Ping also leads a team that is responsible for keeping Deloitte’s tax practitioners and its clients abreast of Singapore tax developments.

 <a id="10jul-ta-id"></a>
 #### **Law 101 for Tax Professionals:<br>Case Law Update (THM International Import &amp; Export Pte Ltd v Comptroller of Goods and Services Tax)**<br>